heavy-resume/heavy-stack/README.md

 - `poetry add <package>` - Adds a package to the project.
 - `poetry add <package> --group=dev` - Adds a package to the project as a dev dependency.
 - `poetry install` - Install from the lock file.
 - `pip install --no-cache-dir <package>` - Install a package without caching.
-Sometimes needed.
+Sometimes needed if the pip cache, which is used by poetry, thinks a version doesn't exist.

 ## Environment Variables